Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 ## Creating the Docker image script

 At this point in time, I had been running my own Overpass server for a while, so I already had some expectations about how the Docker image would work.
-One of the first problems I knew I was going to need to solve was how to get Apache running in the Docker image to serve the `cgi-bin` executables produced by the build.
+One of the first problems I knew I was going to need to solve was how to get Apache running in the Docker image to serve the output of the `cgi-bin` executables produced by the build.

 <!-- I personally have very little experience with Docker.
 My only history with it was for a personal ML project, I deployed a Flask application using Docker to an Azure VM as a learning project.
 So while I have *some* experince with Docker, it certainly wasn't a lot.
 At the time of me writing this post, I still don't have much experience with Docker.
 Don't take this as a Docker tutorial, because I barely know how to make a container 😊.
 In fact, I barely know how Apache, or really any of this stuff works.
 I said this was like a journal more than a tutorial, right? -->